Quantum Frequency Conversion of $\mu s$-long Photons from the Visible to the Telecom-C-Band: Results

 Finally, we investigated how the conversion process behaves as a function of pulse length.
 The measurement reported in figure~\ref{fig:mu1_vs_fwhm} shows how much $\mu_1$ increases with increasing pulse length.
 The noise level increases with pulse duration because the detection window has to be increased.
-Therefore, more noise is collected.
+However, the efficiency of the conversion process was not significantly affected, since the waveguide allows for conversion within \qty{24}{\THz} FWHM within the current setup while the shortest pulses we sent have a spectral width of \qty{2.4}{\MHz}.
+Because more noise is collected, the signal-to-noise ratio decreases with longer pulses.
 The plot contains a comparison of the case with the Fabry-Perot filtering cavity and without.
 The mean photon number for these pulses changed from 0.01 photons per pulse for the shortest pulse (FWHM \qty{186}{\nano\second}) to 0.8 photons per pulse for the longest pulses (\qty{13.45}{\micro\second}).
 The peak power of the signal pulses was not adjusted during the measurement, but taken into account in post-processing.
 The highest observed click rate was about \qty{210}{\per\second}, therefore we are confident that the InGaAs SPAD with a dead-time set to \qty{20}{\micro\second} and an efficiency of \qty{10}{\percent} was not used in a regime where it shows saturation effects.
 Since the observed noise was dominated by dark counts, which could be avoided by using a superconducting nano-wire single photon detector, we subtracted a dark count rate of \qty{9.13}{\per\second} in the analysis.

 A linear fit shows that $\mu_1$ grows with the proportionality constant of \num[separate-uncertainty = true]{2.17(1)e-4}~\si{\per\micro\second} in the case with the filtering cavity and \num[separate-uncertainty = true]{4.70(2)e-3}~\si{\per\micro\second} in the case without the filtering cavity.
 Without subtracting dark counts, the values of the slopes are \num[separate-uncertainty = true]{1.151(4)e-3}~\si{\per\micro\second} and \num[separate-uncertainty = true]{5.47(2)e-3}~\si{\per\micro\second} for the case with and without the cavity, respectively.
 The dark-count subtracted values show a noise reduction of a factor of 21.6 when inserting the filter cavity, consistent with a simple numerical model of the filtering system assuming a flat noise spectrum which predicts a noise reduction by a factor 20.1 by combining the etalon (FWHM \qty{210}{\MHz}) with the filter cavity (FWHM \qty{12.5}{\MHz}) as displayed in figure~\ref{fig:filteringsystem}.
 Another example histogram for the longest pulses converted (FWHM of \qty{13.9}{\micro\second}) can be seen in figure~\ref{fig:hist_example}.